fareeha09/FMRadioMazeSolver/README.md

     check if at treasure:

-      if true, return true
+      if true, print (Solved)

-      if false, take a step
+      if false, take a step EAST

                 check if step is legal:

-                  if true, recurse/repeat
+                  if true, recurse

                   if false, go back a step

-                            recurse/repeat
+                            recurse with a legal direction

 ## Class(es), with fields and methods